apaz-cli/meditations/README.md

 Moloch, failure of coordination and victory of the status quo.
 Moloch who sets interest rates and the price of a soul.
 Moloch, the reason we hurt each other.
-Moloch who owns the banks and the factories and the politicians and pits them against each other like prisoners in a dilemma.
+Moloch who owns the banks and the factories and the politicians and pits them against each other as prisoners in a dilemma.

 Unwittingly, we serve the machine.
 A free agent, the charity and its cause.
-The specter who poisons the well and sells the cure.
+Fentanyl and narcan, of vertically integrated sorrow!
-The red cross and all of its henchmen and tax beneficiaries.
+The salvation army and all of its hateful henchmen and tax beneficiaries.

 What sphinx of cement and aluminum bashed open our skulls and ate up our brains and imagination?
 Moloch, whose eyes are a thousand mirrors, blind to your suffering!